CDRH/datura/docs/3_manage/post.md

 `post -x es,html`

 Note that when updating local files with the `-t -o` options or the `-x html` option, it may be necessary to delete files before posting again, in order for changes to take effect.

+### Troubleshooting

+If `post` does not work, try running `bundle install` and if you get `can't find gem datura (>= 0.a) with executable post` try prefixing the command with `bundle exec`, i.e. `bundle exec post`.
+If you get an error when you run `bundle install`, try running the suggested commands, or contact a server adminsitration, especially for permission errors.
+(For server admins: Common reasons are permission problems with the gemset, or users not being in the proper.
+See documentation on server permissions).

 ### Posting to Omeka